sepandhaghighi/art/README.md

 ʇsǝʇ

 ```
-⚠️ Non-ASCII fonts are only available in `Font name` and `Random None-ASCII` modes
+⚠️ Non-ASCII fonts are only available in `Font name` and `Random Non-ASCII` modes

 ### Typo-tolerance